Women’s college basketball: How Caitlin Clark rewrote the rules | KRDO

 The most viewed game this season eclipsed any women’s college basketball contest since 1999, when a UConn and Tennessee rivalry matchup had 3.88 million average viewers.

 While “mainstream” fans have always known programs like UConn and Tennessee, more attention has been focused lately on newer stars, said Melissa Isaacson, an assistant sports journalism professor at Northwestern.
 Notably, last year’s championship, which averaged nearly 10 million viewers, introduced the country to Iowa’s Clark and LSU’s Angel Reese.
-Reese and Clark faced off again in the Elite Eight matchup Monday, with Clark coming out on top to advance her team to the Final Four.
+Their rematch in the Elite Eight matchup Monday garnered more than 12 million viewers, with Clark coming out on top to advance her team to the Final Four.

 The surge in women’s college basketball is also due to more investment in media coverage of women’s sports, said Lewis.